Global Affairs Canada Authentication Services Section RequirementsAuthentication Legalization Canada

 - Marriage search documents issued by the province of Ontario must be notarized before they will be processed.

 - Photocopies of birth, marriage or death certificates can be processed.
-However, they must be certified true copies, signed and sealed by a Canadian lawyer, notary or commissioner of oaths.
+However, they must be certified true copies, signed and sealed by a Canadian notary.
 You must ensure that the country where you are using the certificate will accept a photocopy.

-- Religious documents will not be processed even if they are certified, signed and sealed by a Canadian notary or commissioner of oaths.
+- Religious documents will not be processed even if they are certified, signed and sealed by a Canadian notary.
 Examples include: baptismal certificates; religious marriage certificates; or any documents issued by a religious institution.

 Authentication of Degree, Diploma, Educational Documents